 Curtin assessment forms are electronic with the aim of making the assessment process easier and more convenient.
 Mentor teachers and supervisors will have received an email with an Edit Link to complete and submit the assessment form directly to the Curtin School of Education.
-Once submitted the student will then have access to the report (read-only) and will submit the same document back to the Curtin School of Education.
+Once submitted the student will then have access to the report (read-only and will submit the same document back to the Curtin School of Education.

-Should a link not have been provided or difficulty is being experienced with the link, please contact the Professional Experience Office https://example.com/htm-ed-ouaprac@curtin.edu.au.
+Should a link not have been provided or difficulty is being experienced with the link, please contact the Professional Experience Office Professional.Experience@curtin.edu.au.

-Planned Teaching for the First Professional Experience
+Planned Teaching for the Second Professional Experience

-Pre-service teachers will observe the many roles of the teacher and have opportunities to experience success in their initial teaching efforts.
-It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the junior primary setting.
+Pre- service teachers will observe the many roles of the teacher and have opportunities to experience success in their initial teaching efforts.
+It would be appreciated if mentor teachers could take every opportunity to discuss with the pre -service teachers the preparation, organisation, and presentation of learning experiences appropriate to the setting.